 Stakeholders: who are the relevant stakeholders and how can they be identified?
-These stakeholders Cooperation: does the ban require cooperation could include single-use plastic item manufacturers, between different public bodies?
-How will the importers, manufacturers of packaged products, government cooperate with relevant industry retailers and consumers.
-When identified it is sectors to facilitate and support the ban in the important to consider which key policy design implementation stage? questions, they should be consulted on to ensure that the policy will work as intended.
-It is also worth Finance: how will the ban be funded?
-What are considering what behaviour does the government the government funds currently available for expect of these stakeholders and whether the implementation of the ban, taking in consideration ban could seriously damage the interests of any the need for training of customs officials, awareness stakeholders.
-If so, will the government do anything campaigns, enforcement officers?
-How much to address this? internal and external funding does the planned implementation of the ban require?
-Are there Specificity: which single-use plastic items are to be opportunities for external donations to boost the banned?
-This should consider the most commonly fund in the early stages of implementation?
+These stakeholders could include single-use plastic item manufacturers, importers, manufacturers of packaged products, retailers and consumers.
+When identified it is important to consider which key policy design questions, they should be consulted on to ensure that the policy will work as intended.
+It is also worth considering what behaviour does the government expect of these stakeholders and whether the ban could seriously damage the interests of any stakeholders.
+If so, will the government do anything to address this?

-used items.
+Specificity: which single-use plastic items are to be banned?
+This should consider the most commonly used items.

-Unintended consequences: are there any potential Exemptions: will there be exemptions from the ban? unintended consequences that could arise from For example, plastic straws for medical use, or the chosen design of the ban?
-For example, plastic bags used to wrap meat or fish.
-Can these companies could evade a ban by switching to a be clearly defined in the legislation?
-How will this be more environmentally damaging alternative or communicated to stakeholders?
-Exemptions should redesigning a single-use plastic item to fall outside not allow for a vast set of legal loopholes nor exempt the scope of the ban. businesses and industries.
+Exemptions: will there be exemptions from the ban?
+For example, plastic straws for medical use, or plastic bags used to wrap meat or fish.
+Can these be clearly defined in the legislation?
+How will this be communicated to stakeholders?
+Exemptions should not allow for a vast set of legal loopholes nor exempt businesses and industries.